 Cabot’s Pueblo Museum

 In 1913, while digging a well on his 160 acres, homesteader Cabot Yerxa discovered the hot mineral waters that led to the founding of the town of Desert Hot Springs.
 Twenty-eight years later, at the age of 58, he began building, by hand, a Hopi-inspired adobe made of materials he had salvaged over the years from abandoned homes, businesses, and construction sites around the desert.

 Born on a Sioux Indian reservation, Yerxa worked as a postmaster and citrus rancher.
 He had no formal architectural training, but he managed to build a four-level-structure—with 150 windows and 65 doors—that opened three years later as a trading post, museum for American Indian artifacts, gallery, and personal residence.
 Yerxa expanded the adobe into a compound that has been preserved as a museum, gallery, and bookstore.
-It’s also a registered national landmark.
+Cabot’s Pueblo Museum is also a registered national landmark.

-A desert favorite, this vintage store is bright, airy, and trendy, with a heavily curated collection that skews bohemian.
+A desert favorite, Promised Land is a vintage store that is bright, airy, and trendy, with a heavily curated collection that skews bohemian.
 You’ll find vintage Levi’s, fur coats, and floral dresses.